dwyl/learn-temporal/README.md

 ## How?

+If you're feeling adventurous, dive straight into the official
-Hello World Walkthrough in TypeScript: https://docs.temporal.io/docs/typescript/hello-world/
+`TypeScript` Hello World Walkthrough: https://docs.temporal.io/docs/typescript/hello-world/

+It's a good way for you
+to see how good the Temporal docs
+& onboarding steps are.

+If (when) you get stuck,
+or if you don't want to waste too much time, come back here for the step-by-step guide.

-# Want a 10 min Step-by-Step Tutorial?
+## Short on Time & Want a 10 min Step-by-Step Tutorial?

 Your wish is my command:
 [**`/tutorial`**](https://github.com/dwyl/learn-temporal/tree/main/tutorial)